vwkyc/ASSR/README.md

 * **Accessibility:** Assist individuals with hearing impairments by providing transcriptions enhanced with emotional context.

 **Project Status**
 This project, developed for a Natural Language Processing course, demonstrates the power of combining AI technologies for nuanced language understanding.
-Future goals include web deployment for wider accessibility.

 **Note:** This application can be deployed on the internet, allowing users to access it from anywhere.

 # Getting Started